ostracod/ostracode-old/languageDocumentation/operators.md

 feature [$attrs]
 ```

 Creates a feature value whose fields are described by `$attrs`.
-The output feature has a discerned type.

 ```
 featureT [$attrs]
 ```

 Creates a feature type whose field types are described by `$attrs`.
-The output type is not discerned.

 ### Bundle Specials: